nicolashernandez/PyRATA/docs/user-guide.rst

 ..
 A compiled regular expression is made of a list of quantified elements.
 A quantified step is a quantifier with either a simple or complex step.
 A simple step is combination of one or several single constraints (e.g. a class step).
 A complex step is a list of alternatives, themself being a sequence of quantified steps.

-Data Feature structure edit methods
+Data feature structure edit methods
 ====================================

 By edit methods we mean substitution, updating, extension of the data feature structure.